Animal welfare: United Kingdom

 The Animal Welfare Act 2006 makes owners and keepers responsible for ensuring that the welfare needs of their animals are met.
+This law applies not only to pet owners but also to all industries involving animals, such as agriculture, entertainment, and research.
+Any activities and behaviors involving animals must comply with the welfare standards established by this law.
 These include the need: for a suitable environment (place to live), for a suitable diet, to exhibit normal behavior patterns, to be housed with, or apart from, other animals (if applicable), and to be protected from pain, injury, suffering and disease.

 Anyone who is cruel to an animal, or does not provide for its welfare needs, may be banned from owning animals, fined up to £20,000 and/or sent to prison for a maximum of six months.

 In the UK, the welfare of research animals being used for "regulated procedures" was historically protected by the Animals (Scientific Procedures) Act 1986 (ASPA) which is administrated by the Home Office.
 The Act defines "regulated procedures" as animal experiments that could potentially cause "pain, suffering, distress or lasting harm" to "protected animals".
 Initially, "protected animals" encompassed all living vertebrates other than humans, but, in 1993, an amendment added a single invertebrate species, the common octopus.

 Primates, cats, dogs, and horses have additional protection over other vertebrates under the Act.
 Revised legislation came into force in January 2013.
 This has been expanded to protect "...all living vertebrates, other than man, and any living cephalopod.
 Fish and amphibia are protected once they can feed independently and cephalopods at the point when they hatch.
 Embryonic and foetal forms of mammals, birds and reptiles are protected during the last third of their gestation or incubation period."
 The definition of regulated procedures was also expanded: "A procedure is regulated if it is carried out on a protected animal and may cause that animal a level of pain, suffering, distress or lasting harm equivalent to, or higher than, that caused by inserting a hypodermic needle according to good veterinary practice."
 It also includes modifying the genes of a protected animal if this causes the animal pain, suffering, distress, or lasting harm.
 The ASPA also considers other issues such as animal sources, housing conditions, identification methods, and the humane killing of animals.

 Those applying for a license must explain why such research cannot be done through non-animal methods.
 The project must also pass an ethical review panel which aims to decide if the potential benefits outweigh any suffering for the animals involved.